Running QA Routines¶

 Switches¶

-Quiet -q
+Quiet -q¶

-The verbosity of the logging can be controlled by adding one or more -q
+The verbosity of the logging can be controlled by adding one or more -q flags after the r2r-ctd but before the qa subcommand.

 uvx r2r-ctd -q qa <path_to_breakout>

-Only prints log message of level INFO
+Only prints log message of level INFO or greater.

 uvx r2r-ctd -qq qa <path_to_breakout>

-Only prints logs messages of level WARNING
+Only prints logs messages of level WARNING or greater.

-Skip CNV generation --no-gen-cnvs
+Skip CNV generation --no-gen-cnvs¶

 Generating the cnv products is not necessary for the QA routines, it is also computationally expensive.

-will skip generating these files:
+Adding a --no-gen-cnvs will skip generating these files:

 uvx r2r-ctd qa --no-gen-cnvs <path_to_breakout>